bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-09-14-newsletter.md

 to determine the (likely) best chain (the one with the most work).
 Second, the node uses this best chain of headers to request and download the corresponding full blocks.
-This PR affects only the first phase (headers download).
+This PR affects only the first phase (headers download). {% assign timestamp="4:58" %}

 {% include functions/details-list.md
   q0="Why do nodes (mostly) receive `inv` block announcements while